rsm-gh/phantom-player/README.md

 ## Extra

-+ All paths (and video names) containing the pipe "|" character will be excluded from the software.
++ All paths (and video names) containing the pipe `|` character will be excluded from the software.
-+ If a video has a "*.srt" file with the same name and same location, it will be used as default subtitles.
++ If a video has a `*.srt` file with the same name and same location, it will be used as default subtitles.
-+ "*.part" files will always be excluded since they break the hashing system.
 + It is not possible to remove videos while the playlist is loading/discovering videos.
++ You shall not add partially downloaded files to the software since they break the hashing system.
+The software will automatically exclude `*.part` files, but if they do not have this extension, the software will not be able to detect that the file is incomplete.